davidmerfield/Tuuune/notes/spec.md

 Works by searching for songs with low number of listens but a very high like-to-view ratio.
 Or just a high ratio of 'responses,' positive or negative.

-Sources:
+Streaming sources:
+youtube
+soundcloud
+Vimeo API

+Search sources:
 Youtube Data API - have to show embed

-Future sources:

 Soundcloud Api
-Vimeo API
-Last.fm?
+Last.fm
-Spotify is great for finding related artists
+Spotify - great for finding related artists
 REDDIT
  - genre subreddits
  - music subreddit
+PITCHFORK FRESH
+Various music blogs

-Prefer other sources over YouTube since their API TOS prohibit hiding their music player.
+Prefer soundcloud over YouTube since their API TOS prohibit hiding their music player.

 look into using google's people also search for feature spotify's related artists